 Preheat oven to 180°C. Grease and line base of a large 13.5cm x 23.5cm loaf pan with baking paper / parchment paper.

 Sift together the flour, salt, baking soda and cinnamon together in a large bowl and keep aside.
 Place the banana's in a small bowl.
 Mash with a fork, and then add the vanilla and yoghurt.
 Cover and set aside.

 Place eggs and sugar in a large bowl.
 Beat with an electric whisk for about 5 - 8 minutes, or until very thick and pale and the mixture forms a ribbon when beater is lifted.
 Alternatively, use a stand mixer on medium-high speed.

 Reduce speed to low and beat in the oil in a steady stream.
 Mix in the banana and yoghurt mixture slowly.

-Pour mixture into loaf pan and bake for 1 1/4 hours, or until a skewer comes out clean when tested.
-If bread is becoming brown from edges, then cover edges with foil in the end.
+Pour mixture into loaf pan and bake for 1 - 1 1/4 hours, or until a skewer comes out clean when tested.
+If bread is brown too much or too quickly, lightly cover it with foil while baking.